sabri-dundar/CsToTs/README.md

 In a C# program, properties are used to define the characteristics of a class.
 A property typically consists of a pair of get and set accessor methods, which are used to read or set the value of a private field.
 Properties can be used to control data access and perform logical operations on the properties.

-When you decide to share your project with other developers via an API service, it can be helpful to assist the receiving developer by converting your C# property classes to TypeScript property interfaces.
-In this example program, we aim to load the DLL file in a specified folder defined by BasePath, read and list the property classes within it, and convert those classes into TypeScript property code and save it to a file.
+When you decide to share your project with the outside world through an API service, it can be helpful to assist the receiving developer by converting your C# property classes and enums to TypeScript property classes and enums.
+In this example project, we aim to convert our C# property classes and enum structures to TypeScript property classes and enums, specifically for projects prepared in TypeScript.

 The main workflow of the program consists of the following steps: